ShozenD/JOSS-test/paper.md

 ![Left: Heavy Sine signals with Gaussian noise.
 Right: Simultaneously denoised signals.  \label{fig:denoising}](denoising.png)

 ## Feature Extraction
-Users can extract distinguishing features of signals localized in time and frequency using Local Discriminant Basis (LDB).
-The algorithms extracts the subspaces that most discriminates different classes of signals.
+Users can extract distinguishing features of signals localized in time and frequency using the Local Discriminant Basis (LDB) algorithm.
+Further details can be found in the original paper by Saito (1995) `[@Saito:1995]` and the interactive tutorial by Dan et al. (2021) `[@Dan:2021]`.

 ```julia
 using Plots, Wavelets, WaveletsExt